Brewing Better Website Performance: How Object Caching Works

 Object caching can be implemented through a variety of caching backends like Memcached or Redis.
 These are advanced, in-memory data storage systems that provide fast access to cached objects.

 When a user visits a WordPress site, the system typically needs to run several database queries to render a page.
 Object caching stores these query results in a cache pool, which can be quickly accessed for subsequent requests.
-These systems are also designed to recognize times of high demand and ensure that frequently accessed data is readily available, further minimizing the need to access the database.
+These systems are optimized to keep frequently accessed (“hot”) data in memory, which is especially helpful during high‑demand periods, reducing trips to the database.
 This significantly reduces a server’s processing time, resulting in faster load times for users.
+By default, WordPress’ built‑in object cache is not persistent (it resets each page load), so using Redis or Memcached makes the cache persistent across requests for bigger wins.

 Why WordPress Sites Benefit from Object Caching